mlanders/Sprint-Challenge--Testing/README.md

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

-    - describe() groups together related texts. it() can describe a test executes the function for the test
+    - describe() groups together related texts. it() can describe a test and executes the function for the test

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

     - Allows for a short development cycle.
-Allows you to write initial failing tests so that you write a function
+Allows you to write initial failing tests so that you write a function.
+I think it can be a good way of learning to compartmentalize your code so it's easy to test and fix in the future

 1. Mention three types of automated tests.
     - Unit test, integration test, component test, snapshot testing